Gabriel Wilson loves to cook, eat tasty foods, and drink a glass of wine—without having to do the washing up.

 - Flour, egg and breadcrumb each mushroom individually.
 Chill uncovered in the fridge while your vegetable oil heats to deep-fry the mushrooms and you make the garlic mayonnaise.

 - In a bowl, mix the mayonnaise, chopped parsley, grated garlic and lemon juice.

 - Take your mushrooms from the fridge and deep-fry for 5 minutes until golden brown and cooked through.
 Once cooked, lift the basket out of the oil and give the basket a good shake, removing the excess oil.

-- Place a handful of rocket on each plate, a spoon of coleslaw, and a good dollop of garlic mayonnaise.
+- Place a handful of rockets on each plate, a spoonful of coleslaw, and a good dollop of garlic mayonnaise.
 Add your mushrooms.
 Season and serve.

 Hints and Tips

 - The grated Parmesan cheese not only adds saltiness to the breadcrumb but adds an extra crispness, too.

 - Garlic powder is great for adding subtle flavour, whereas fresh garlic would be overpowering.

 - The smoked paprika aids the deep golden colour of the fried breadcrumb with a hint of sweetness.

 - Fine breadcrumb is very hard to achieve, even with a processor.
 Shop-bought works best and achieves a lovely breadcrumb casing.